-- Develop alternative fisheries management structures and methods that: - provide for ecosystems-based fisheries management - are based on the precautionary principle26 and appropriate risk management strategies - provide for maximisation of economic and social returns from fisheries through robust resource allocation methods - provide for effective management of recreational fishing - recognise the varying levels of need for government involvement in fisheries management (i.e., as reflected by large self-managed fisheries, full-costrecovered fisheries, small fisheries, data-rich fisheries and data-poor fisheries) - recognise varying levels of property rights - are cost-effective. - Develop ways of increasing the quality and numbers of new industry leaders to accept increased responsibility for fisheries management and industry development. - Assess Australia's potential to address its likely 80,000-tonne seafood deficit in 2020 through high-volume, low-value aquaculture and improved use of wild-catch resources. - Australia's first national research priorities were announced by the Prime Minister in December 2002, dealing with an environmentally sustainable Australia; promoting and maintaining good health; frontier technologies for building and transforming Australian industries; and safeguarding Australia.
+- strategies - provide for maximisation of economic and social returns from fisheries through robust resource allocation methods - provide for effective management of recreational fishing - recognise the varying levels of need for government involvement in fisheries management (i.e., as reflected by large self-managed fisheries, full-cost-recovered fisheries, small fisheries, data-rich fisheries and data-poor fisheries) - recognise varying levels of property rights - are cost-effective. - Develop ways of increasing the quality and numbers of new industry leaders to accept increased responsibility for fisheries management and industry development. - Assess Australia's potential to address its likely 80,000-tonne seafood deficit in 2020 through high-volume, low-value aquaculture and improved use of wild-catch resources. - Australia's first national research priorities were announced by the Prime Minister in December 2002, dealing with an environmentally sustainable Australia; promoting and maintaining good health; frontier technologies for building and transforming Australian industries; and safeguarding Australia.
 Subsequently, the Parliamentary Secretary issued updated Australian Government priorities for rural R&D in the light of the new national research priorities.
-The FRDC responded quickly to both sets of new priorities, incorporating them into its reporting processes. - As a result of the FRDC working with potential industry shareholders, Australian Seafood Co-products Pty Ltd was incorporated to commercially utilise the many thousands of tonnes of fish waste thrown away each year by the processing and retail sectors of Australia's seafood industry.
+The FRDC responded quickly to both sets of new priorities, incorporating them into its reporting processes. - As a result of the FRDC working with potential industry shareholders, Australian Seafood Coproducts Pty Ltd was incorporated to commercially utilise the many thousands of tonnes of fish waste thrown away each year by the processing and retail sectors of Australia's seafood industry.